Do you struggle to keep the humidity where it needs to be for ball pythons?

 With ball pythons, this isn’t the case.

-Ball pythons are naturally tough and healthy pets, which makes them one of the best reptiles for beginners.
+Ball pythons are naturally tough and healthy pets, making them one of the best reptiles for beginners.

 However, their biggest health issue comes concerning skin conditions.